-- 3. Position top lift arm cams vertically. - Position the scrub attachment rear left cam locking bracket in the "top" position.
+- 3. Lift the front bumper with the help of an assistant.
+Secure bumper with chain. - 4.
+Position top lift arm cams vertically. - 5.
+Position the scrub attachment rear left cam locking bracket in the "top" position.

 LOCKING BRACKET

 A. Locking Bracket